berserkware/waffleweb/docs/Getting-Started/Basics.rst

     yourApp = WaffleApp('appName')

-WaffleApp only needs to take one variable for now: the name of your app. to register your app all you need to do is add 'app.yourApp' to your project's app list. your project.py should now look as so.
+WaffleApp only needs to take one variable for now: the name of your app.
+The name of your app is for some functions to identify your app. to register your app all you need to do is add 'app.yourApp' to your project's app list. your project.py should now look as so.